 Clinically, Dr. Tourgeman utilizes a theoretical integrationist approach, which allows him to incorporate multiple treatment modalities in a manner that is applicable to the individual patient.
 This orientation stems from experience and training in Cognitive Behavioral Therapy, Solution Focused Intervention, Reality Therapy and Systems Approach.
 Dr. Tourgeman also integrates a medical/biological model when conceptualizing patients and incorporates the ACRM guidelines for Neurorehabilitation.

-Dr. Tourgeman has authored or co-authored 31 presentations and abstracts in multiple conferences including NAN, INS and APA.
-Dr. Tourgeman has also co-authored 2 books chapters and has two primary source publications.
-Dr. Tourgeman’s research interests center around the study of neuropsychological aspects of acquired brain injuries, the impact of acculturation and multilingualism on cognitive status and resilience, forensic neuropsychology, risk factors for MCI progression to dementia, chronic traumatic encephalopathy and the rehabilitation and treatment of neuropsychological disorders.
+Dr. Tourgeman has presented in multiple conferences including NAN, INS and APA.
+Dr. Tourgeman has also co-authored books chapters and publications.
+Dr. Tourgeman’s research interests center around the study of neuropsychological aspects of acquired brain injuries, including concussions.
 Currently, Dr. Tourgeman is Primary Investigator for a study exploring the Premorbid and Co-morbid factors that influence neuropsychological status in patients diagnosed with acquired brain injuries.
-The purpose of this research is to identify moderating and mediating factors as well as establish a profile within a culturally diverse sample.
 Dr. Tourgeman is also co-investigator for a multi-center study that features group cognitive rehabilitation with individuals diagnosed with MCI or dementia.
-This study will feature a primarily Hispanic population with outcome variables focusing on neuropsychological performances across multiple time points throughout the length of the program.
-Other components such as quality of life, functional status, emotional stability and spirituality will also be measured.
 Dr. Tourgeman is also a certified clinical rater and sub-investigator for a multicenter pharmaceutical study.
-Recently, Dr. Tourgeman designed a bilingual rehabilitation program that will initiate in the Spring of 2018.
-This program will be geared toward bilingual patients with acquired brain injuries.
-Treatment will feature multiple modules focusing on cognitive emotional deficits pertinent to functional status and quality of life.